Activities to mark the commemoration will be happening all over New Zealand and there will be plenty of opportunities to be involved.

 Te Matatini Ki Te Ao - Kapa Haka Festival Wellington - 20 – 24 February 2019

 Te Matatini 2019 will be held at Wellington's Westpac Stadium and is expected to attract 65,000 people.
 The festival theme ‘Te Matatini ki te Ao’ is an embodiment of the aspirations and dreams of the festival hosts Ngāti Toa Rangatira, Te Atiawa me ngā iwi o Taranaki whānui.
 The festival started in 1972, is in its 46th year and tickets can be purchased through the Te Matatini website.

 Royal Academy exhibition - Oceania - 29 September – 10 December 2018

-The show has attracted a huge amount of media interest, garnering five-star reviews from The Telegraph and Guardian newspapers.
+The show attracted a huge amount of media interest, garnering five-star reviews from The Telegraph and Guardian newspapers.
 The opening of the exhibition was marked with a procession of around 80 people who made their way up Piccadilly displaying the colours and sounds of the Pacific and New Zealand to early morning London commuters.
-Entry to the exhibtion is free to New Zealand and Pacific Island passport holders.
+Entry to the exhibtion was free to New Zealand and Pacific Island passport holders.

 British Library exhibition - James Cook: The Voyages - 27 Apr – 28 Aug 2018